top of page

 Research Interests

-Accessible technology, computer-mediated communication, disability and neurodiversity arts, disability representation, invisible disabilities, virtual reality avatars
+Accessible technology, avatars, computer-mediated communication, disability and neurodiversity arts, disability representation, emerging technologies, invisible disabilities

 bottom of page